broadinstitute/cromwell/README.md

 java -jar cromwell.jar wf.wdl wf.inputs - - WdlImports.zip
 ```

-In Server Mode, you pass in a zip file using the parameter `wdlDependencies` via the [POST /api/workflows/:version](#post-apiworkflowsversion) endpoint.
+In Server Mode, you pass in a zip file using the parameter `workflowDependencies` via the [POST /api/workflows/:version](#post-apiworkflowsversion) endpoint.

 # Sub Workflows